nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Three words carry the rest, each in its plain sense:

-- A **record** is an append-only sequence of entries.
-Git history if you never force-push.
+- A **record** is an append-only sequence of entries: things are added at the end and nothing is ever changed or removed.
+Git history if you never force-push, meaning never rewrite it.
 A transparency log.
 A package index that only adds.
 - A **certificate** is the thing you check instead of re-reading the
   record: a Merkle path, a signature, a proof.
 - A claim is **enduring** when its certificate keeps working no matter